matthew-breeding/mreddata/README.md

 Run with `--no-load` to only load the hdf5 file info, without collected the tables.
 Useful for large files/lots of histograms.
 `--files <select files here> ` to manually select which hdf5 files; default is all files ending with .hdf5 in the current directory.

+Note: The current version requires the following Hdf5 file attributes to be set: "gfu" and "nIons"

 ```python
 >>> from mreddata import options, plot_options, Hdf5Data